 Welcome back to Read Not Guess.
 Today is a review day.
-We’ll practice blending the letters we learned this week and then play a couple games to help build your child’s understanding of how sounds combine into words.
+We’ll practice blending the letters we learned this week and then play a game to help build your child’s understanding of how sounds combine into words.

 Let’s get started.